[Activities overlap with the former Write for Fun: Dream Big course]

 If your child is new to the skill of using keen observation to feed vivid writing, Building Brave Writers: Observation is the right class.
 It’s a game-changer for your child’s confidence as they identify as a writer

-While your kids engage with others in class, they’ll also gain richer vocabulary, flexible thinking, and a breezy introduction to sensory writing and exploring points of view!
+Through compelling writing prompts, kids gain richer vocabulary, flexible thinking, and a breezy introduction to sensory writing and exploring points of view!

 Most importantly, this class helps solidify a regular freewriting routine.
 Your kids learn the value of freewriting as a method to move the ideas that live inside to the page.
 Freewriting is the core skill they'll need as they move on to high school writing!